lz-midway/zillow_scraper/README.txt

 data_processor.py # a class for processing data scraped.

+user_interface.py # a program run separately to update configuration when the program is running

 Code structure:

 Inputs: this class stores the inputs, including areas needed to be scraped, email and email passwords (for automatically sending emails)
-    this class is included in rest of the classes, shared and using a mutex to control access
+    this class is included in rest of the classes, shared and using a mutex to control access this class also include part for receiving new inputs from a socket

 scraper: runs the entire scraping process, then output to data_processor, this output should be the list of houses without filtering